AlexsLemonade/refinebio-examples/differential-expression/README.md

 # Refine.bio Example Workflow: Differential expression

 [This notebook](https://alexslemonade.github.io/refinebio-examples/differential-expression/gene_DE.nb.html)
 takes data and metadata from refine.bio and identifies differentially expressed genes.
-This script is very generally applicable to pre-processed RNA-Seq or microarray data.

 ## Requirements and usage